All Out Life

 "All Out Life" is a song by American heavy metal band Slipknot, released as an independent single on October 31, 2018, by Roadrunner Records.
 It was the band's first single in nearly three years, following "Goodbye".
-It is the final release to feature longtime percussionist and backing vocalist Chris Fehn before his dismissal from the band due to a lawsuit in March the following year.
+It is the final release to feature longtime percussionist and backing vocalist Chris Fehn before his dismissal from the band in March the following year.

-The single was accompanied by a music video directed by the band's percussionist and backing vocalist Shawn Crahan.
-The song was included on the Japanese release of the band's sixth album We Are Not Your Kind (2019).
+The single was accompanied by a music video directed by the band's percussionist Shawn Crahan.
+The song was included as a bonus track on the Japanese release of the band's sixth album We Are Not Your Kind (2019).

 Composition and lyrics

 According to Slipknot frontman Corey Taylor, "All Out Life" was written as "a rallying cry for everyone ... about all of us getting together and saying, 'You know what.
 Let's not talk about old.
 Let's not talk about new.
 Let's talk about what is.
 Let's talk about what's good, what's real, and get behind that and start embracing things that matter because there's history there and not just because it's the next best thing."
 Taylor also provided the following additional background to the composition of the song: